sony/model_optimization/model_compression_toolkit/exporter/README.md

 ## Export PyTorch models

-To export a PyTorch model - a quantized model from MCT should be quantized first:
+To export a Pytorch model as a quantized model, it is necessary to first apply quantization to the model using MCT:

 ```python
 import model_compression_toolkit as mct